jahokas/Peer-reviews/README.md

 ### 1. Introduction - Business Problem Description

 In this assignment, I prepare a market research for a nordic coffee shop chain that plans to establish new francises in France, potentially in Lyon.
 The coffee shop chain runs also a cutlery online store.

+I prepare a detailed study that names districts and neigborhoods where the chain should locate their coffee shops in Lyon.

+**The business concept**

+The coffee shops infuse nordic vegetarian cusine and pastries with nordic design cutlery.
 The design is presented in coffee shops.
-Customers can purchace nordic tableware such as cups, mugs, jugs, serving dish, bowls and serving dishes.
+Customers can purchase nordic tableware such as cups, mugs, jugs, serving dish, bowls and serving dishes in online store.

-I prepare a detailed study that names districts and neigborhoods where the chain should locate their coffee shops in Lyon.

-**concept**
-+ nordic style table-ware and pastries
-+ sell cups and tellers, mugs, jugs, serving dish, bowls, serving dishes, plates
-+ vegetarian food prepared from local raw materials
-+ nordic design online store

 **customer profile**
 + _often connected to another activity like shopping_